-Unblocked: 20+ Netflix libraries, including US and Japan in Australia
+Unblocked: 20+ Netflix libraries, including US, AU, and Japan

-ExpressVPN let us unblock Netflix libraries worldwide and stream without any interruptions in Australia.
+ExpressVPN lets us unblock Netflix libraries worldwide and stream without any interruptions.
 Since Netflix has the most powerful VPN-detection technology, even the most premium VPNs struggle to keep up with the platform.
-We faced no proxy errors during our tests and could change our Netflix region to over 20 libraries without extra effort.
+We faced no proxy errors during our tests and could change our Netflix region in Australia to over 20 libraries without extra effort.

-To start testing for our ExpressVPN review in Australia, we connected to its Chicago server and signed into Netflix without trouble.
+To start testing for our ExpressVPN with Netflix in Australia, we connected to its Chicago server and signed into the streaming platform without trouble.
 We could enjoy the movie we chose in HD without any buffering issues.

-With this VPN, the far-away servers offered the same speeds and playback quality while streaming Netflix.
-For example, we connected to its Montreal server, and the performance was similar to the one we get without a VPN.
+With this VPN, the far-away servers offered the same speeds and playback quality while streaming Netflix in Australia.
+For example, we connected to its Adelaide server, and the performance was similar to the one we get without a VPN.
 However, the video did take a minute to load when connected to its Tokyo server.

-Besides the American Netflix library, we could also unblock Netflix in the following countries including Australia:
+Besides the American Netflix library, we could also unblock Netflix in the following countries:

 |Germany||New Zealand||Canada||Hong Kong|

-However, we did face trouble using ExpressVPN’s virtual servers to unblock Netflix in Australia.
+However, we faced trouble using ExpressVPN’s virtual servers to unblock Netflix in Australia.
 We connected to its virtual Indian server but could only access Netflix Originals of the Indian library, not the regional content.

 However, it didn’t matter much and is better than the irritating proxy error because ExpressVPN did unblock all the famous libraries of Netflix that the platform is keen to protect from foreign eyes.
 In short, ExpressVPN is worth it when it comes to streaming in Australia.

-ExpressVPN offers 3000+ servers in 160 locations across 94+ countries and 5 server locations in Australia.
-Amongst all high-rated VPN services, ExpressVPN comes with perfect balance of physical and virtual servers in most countries.
+ExpressVPN offers 3000+ servers in 160 locations across 94+ countries, including 4 servers located in Australia.
+Amongst all high-rated VPN services, ExpressVPN has the perfect balance of physical and virtual servers in most countries.

-This server network is available across four regions worldwide including Australia:
+This server network is available across four regions worldwide: